Better Instruction-Following Through Minimum Bayes Risk

 As reference-free estimation of output quality can be a difficult problem, MBR decoding replaces the reference-free evaluator with a reference-based evaluator $u(y, y^\star)$ (e.g. a reference-based LLM judge) that evaluates candidate $y$ relative to a reference $y^\star$.\footnote{Certain evaluators (e.g. LLM judges) are ``task-aware'', and take prompt $x$ as an input when performing evaluation.
 Such utility metrics can then be written as $u(y; x)$ and $u(y, y^\star; x)$.} In the MBR literature, this evaluator is known as a \textit{utility metric} \citep{freitag-etal-2022-high, fernandes-etal-2022-quality, finkelstein2024mbrqefinetuningtrainingtime}.
 MBR decoding selects the final output $\hat{y}$ that maximises \textit{expected utility} under the model distribution:

 where the expectation is approximated as a Monte Carlo sum using model samples $y^{(1)}, \ldots, y^{(N_{\mathrm{cand}})} \sim p(y|x)$.
-In practice, this amounts to computing the utility of each candidate in $\mathcal{H}_\mathrm{hyp}$ using all other candidates as (pseudo-)references, and then selecting the candidate with the highest average utility as the final output.\footnote{The expectation can also be computed over a separate set of model outputs known as the \textit{evidence set} \citep{eikema2020map, bertsch2023its}.
-We do not explore this setting in our work.} The MBR-decoded output can therefore be interpreted as being the candidate with the highest \textit{``consensus''} utility as measured by the utility metric, as it achieves the highest average utility when evaluated against all other candidate outputs.
+In practice, this amounts to computing the utility of each candidate in $\mathcal{H}_\mathrm{hyp}$ using all other candidates as (pseudo-)references, and then selecting the candidate with the highest average utility as the final output\footnote{The expectation can also be computed over a separate set of model outputs known as the \textit{evidence set} \citep{eikema2020map, bertsch2023its}.
+We do not explore this setting in our work.} - see Appendix \ref{sec:appendix_algos_inference} for an algorithmic description of MBR decoding.
+The MBR-decoded output can therefore be interpreted as being the candidate with the highest \textit{``consensus''} utility as measured by the utility metric, as it achieves the highest average utility when evaluated against all other candidate outputs.
 It is therefore crucial to choose a reference-based metric that is a good proxy for human preferences as our utility function, as this ensures that a ``high-consensus'' output corresponds to a ``high-quality'' output.